lni/dragonboat-example/ondisk/README.md

 See godoc in [diskkv.go](diskkv.go) for more detials.

-The main function can be found in [main.go](main.go), it is the place where we instantiated the NodeHost instance, added the created example Raft cluster to it.
+The main function can be found in [main.go](main.go), it is the place where we instantiated the NodeHost instance, added the created example Ragroupp to it.
 User inputs are also handled here to allow users to put or get key-value pairs.